certainty/certainty.github.io/me.md

 I am David Krentzlin, located in Germany and passionate about computer science.

-Having learned Lisp/Scheme very early on in my career I went on to study among other things Ruby, Prolog, Haskell and lately Elixir.
+Having learned Lisp/Scheme very early on in my career I went on to study among other things Ruby, C/C++, ML, Haskell and lately Elixir.

 Besides programming languages I am interested in a plethora of topics including: